 The goal when creating a contract amendment is to be as specific and concise as possible.
 The document can appear informal -- for example, like a letter agreement -- or it can resemble the original contract in font and layout.
 Generally, amendments come in one of three different styles which are discussed below, all with corresponding examples.

-Method #1: Redlines and strikethroughs.
-Under this method, additions and deletions to the contract are shown visually, with additions underlined and deleted text crossed out.
+Under this method, you show additions and deletions to the contract visually, by underlining additions and crossing out deleted text.
 (Most word processing programs allow you to choose "strikethrough" as a font style choice.)
 A statement describing the process used to draft the amendment commonly precedes the amendment itself.
 An example is below.

-Method #3: Describing the amendment.
-Using this approach, the changes are described.
+Using this approach, you describe the changes.
 This is often shorter but requires the parties to check against the existing text of the contract.

-For practical tips on getting your agreement in writing, read Nolo's article 10 Tips for Making Solid Business Agreements and Contracts.
+For practical tips on getting your agreement in writing, read our article on making solid business agreements and contracts.
 If you're looking for an A to Z guide to everything you need to know about contracts, get Nolo's new book Contracts: The Essential Business Desk Reference, by attorney Rich Stim.